 - 1. Greet the participants: How have you been? - 2.
 How was the previous LTC discussion for you?
 For the worker?

-Is there anything you would like to go back to?

-- 3. Explain the aims and process of this session - 4.
+Is there anything you would like to go back to? - 3.
+Explain the aims and process of this session - 4.
 How did you feel about the home assignment?
 Did you have time for it?
 If not, that is fine.
-Let's look at them now.

-5. Annex 1 Shared understanding and co-operation in the family.
+Let's look at them now. - 5.
+Annex 1 SHARED UNDERSTANDING AND CO-OPERATION IN THE FAMILY.
 What do you think about this?
 How does this sound to you, does it make sense?

-Annex 2 and the booklet How can I help my children?
-What do you think about talking with children about those difficult issues?
-How about talking with each other?
+Annex 2 TALKING ABOUT DIFFICULT ISSUES WITH YOUR CHILDREN and booklet How can I help my children?

+What kind of thoughts do you have about talking with children about difficult issues?
+Do you have any experiences?
+How did it go?

 6. How was this discussion for you?
-And the worker?
+And the practitioner?